STYJ/simontan.dev/about/index.md

 I have a few questions:

->  They need only the post tag to be added to this collection.
+>  They need only the writing tag to be added to this collection.
-1. What does the "post" tag above refer to?
+1. What does the "writing" tag above refer to?

 > Add the nav tag to add a template to the top level site navigation.
 For example, this is in use on index.njk and about/index.md.
 2. I think it's referred to as `eleventyNavigation` as opposed to `nav` tag.
 You can add this in the front matter of any .njk articles or .md files